jirivrany/react-treeview-recursive/README.md

 This example on the other hand can handle the data more dynamically.
 Check the demo with two example trees.

-## If you want to test it localy, simply clone the repo.
+If you want to test it, simply clone the repo.

 Run:
 ```